SBrokaw/intro-algorithms-and-machine-learning-skycak/README.md

 Skycak, J. (2021).
 Converting Between Binary, Decimal, and Hexadecimal.
 In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/converting-between-binary-decimal-and-hexadecimal/

 Skycak, J. (2021).
 Recursive Sequences.
 In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/recursive-sequences/
+Skycak, J. (2021).
+Simulating Coin Flips.
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/simulating-coin-flips/